7 Intro to Game Theory

 The term strategy in game theory refers to each player’s possible moves.
 In the above game, both Tracy and Steve have identical strategies (i.e., split and steal”).
 The payoff is at the intersection of the row (Tracy’s strategies) and the column (Steve’s strategies) chosen by each players.
 If there are \(m\) strategies for the first player and \(n\) strategies for the second player, then the payoff matrix will be an \(m \times n\) matrix.

-A zero-sum game is a game in which in which if one player wins, the other loses by the same amount.
+A zero-sum game is a game in which if one player wins, the other loses by the same amount.
 The “split or steal” game described above is not a zero-sum game.
 More on this later.

 7.3 Payoff Matrix